Sony A7R II vs Leica M10

-The Sony Alpha A7R II and the Leica M10 (Typ 3656) are two enthusiast cameras that were officially introduced, respectively, in June 2015 and January 2017.
+The Sony Alpha A7R II and the Leica M10 (Typ 3656) are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and January 2017.
 The A7R II is a mirrorless interchangeable lens camera, while the M10 is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Leica provides 23.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 42.2 megapixels, whereas the Leica provides 23.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7R II vs Leica M10

-The physical size and weight of the Sony A7R II and the Leica M10 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7R II and the Leica M10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably smaller (9 percent) than the Sony A7R II.
 However, the M10 is markedly heavier (6 percent) than the A7R II.
 It is worth mentioning in this context that the A7R II is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
-You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7R II) and the Leica M Lens Catalog (M10).
+You can compare the optics available for the two cameras in the Sony FE Lens Catalog (A7R II) and the Leica M Lens Catalog (M10).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The A7R II was launched at a markedly lower price (by 51 percent) than the M10, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Sony A7R II vs Leica M10